KISAN CREDIT CARD

 - On grounds of good credit record, the credit limit can be extended to borrowers at the discretion of the issuing bank,

 - The scheme is not limited to owner-cultivators.
 It also covers those farmers who cultivate on others’ land (tenant farmers), Joint liability groups and sharecroppers.

 - The Kisan scheme now includes fisheries and animal husbandries as beneficiaries.
 This encompasses inland / marine fishery, poultry and dairy.

-Read More: Top Multi Cap Equity Funds 2020
+Read More: Top Multi Cap Funds to Invest in India

 Getting a Kisan Credit Card: